Ernyson/simple_shell/README.md

 # Credits

-- All codes been written by Ernest Aiji and Ifeanyi Nn
+- All codes been written by Ernest Aiji and Ifeanyi Nnn